-Are you a veteran curious about learning an instrument or participating in our free music workshops?
-We're here for you.
+Are you curious about learning an instrument or participating in our free music workshops?

 A Nashville native, Dustin grew up surrounded by writers, singers, pickers, and artists of all kinds.
 At an early age, he was exposed to the literary value of song form, and formed his own unique style of storytelling.
 Appalachian grooves and melodies coupled with lyrics, strange and beautiful.
 He encountered solid recognition for his talent and hard driving music and lyrical style for his first two solo records Whisky Priest and Tijuana Bible, putting him into the upper realm of Austin rockers.